Agglomeration-Based Geometric Multigrid Solvers for Compact Discontinuous Galerkin Discretizations on Unstructured Meshes: Mesh hierarchy

 \subsection{Basis functions and quadrature}

-To define basis functions on the generated polyhedral blocks at each level in the hierarchy, we adopt a modal basis of polynomials on each block.
+To define basis functions on the generated polyhedral blocks at each level in the hierarchy, we adopt a modal basis set of polynomials on each block due to the difficulty of assigning nodal basis functions on arbitrary polyhedra.
+For instance the linear set of basis functions of this form would be simply $1,x,y$ in two dimensions.
 To numerically integrate on each of the blocks, we use the fact that each of the blocks are constructed by taking a union of a subset of elements $\{ K_{n_1},...,K_{n_j} \}$ from the input mesh.
 This allows quadrature on polygonal elements to be computed by summing contributions from each sub-element of the block, which can be calculated using preexisting quadrature defined on the input mesh.
+Thus no additional computational expense due to quadrature is required at each coarser level of the mesh hierarchy.